SNMP (Simple Network Management Protocol) is a network device management protocol running on the application layer of the OSI model.

 Now let’s answer how SNMP works.
 The SNMP management station sends a request to gather information from the network devices in the network.
 The information to be collected is collected and evaluated by the request management representative.
 As a result, information collection is completed by submitting requests to the request management station.

 In the SNMP information collection phase, a method called Trap is available.
-What is Trap?: Trap is used to generate an alarm.
+What is Trap?: The trap is used to generate an alarm.
 This alarm occurs when a certain condition is met.

 Management agents can be made more efficient by configuring with Trap.
 For example; If it is desired to check traffic conditions that can be accessed by a specific interface of a network device, a trap is generated for it and configured with trap rules.
 The controlled interface sends a report to the management station at a specified rule.